ggandor/leap.nvim/README.md

 <details>
 <summary>Always show labels at the beginning of the match</summary>

-Note: `on_beacons` is an experimental escape hatch, and this workaround depends on implementation details.
+Warning: `on_beacons` is an experimental escape hatch, and this workaround depends on implementation details.

 ```lua
 -- `on_beacons` hooks into `beacons.light_up_beacons`, the function